 As a result, virtual home tours, where real estate agents show prospective buyers around a property using live conferencing apps like Zoom or Facetime, are skyrocketing in popularity.

 Though virtual tours make social distancing easier during the home shopping process, there have been issues.
-What you see isn’t always what you get, according to a recent Wall Street Journal story.
+What you see isn’t always what you get.
 Apartment hunters report feeling duped by video tours that perhaps aren’t as forthcoming as they could be.
 Renters cited issues like use of fisheye lenses to make rooms look bigger than they really are, quickly panning past problem areas like a dingy bathroom or an abandoned car outside, or failing to disclose issues like odors that won’t show up on video.

 Intentionally or not, misrepresenting a property wastes both parties’ time.
 Many of the renters mentioned above declined to sign a lease once seeing the property in person.
 With that in mind, we’ve put together this guide to help you create more reliable home tour videos with ScreenPal.